Puglover011/Puglovers-Hyprland/README.md

 ````Directory
 ~/.config/waybar
 ````
-Configs for the app menu (wofi) are in:
+Configurations for the app menu (Wofi) are located in:
 ````Directory
 ~/.config/wofi

 ````

+## Known Issues
+- Wallpaper not transferring between sessions.
+- Bluetooth icon not showing on utility bar on some devices.
+- Connecting to WiFi from the utility bar menu can be very problematic.
+I plan to replace this soon.
+- Log out button not working.

+If you find any issues, feel free to submit an issue!